waglayla/waglaylad/infrastructure/network/netadapter/server/grpcserver/protowire/rpc.md

 <a name="protowire.AddPeerRequestMessage"></a>

 ### AddPeerRequestMessage
-AddPeerRequestMessage adds a peer to pyipad&#39;s outgoing connection list.
+AddPeerRequestMessage adds a peer to waglaylad&#39;s outgoing connection list.
-This will, in most cases, result in pyipad connecting to said peer.
+This will, in most cases, result in waglaylad connecting to said peer.

 | Field | Type | Label | Description |